Violence Against American Indian and Alaska Native Women: Program of Research

 NIJ's proposed research program, Violence Against American Indian and Alaska Native Women, comprises three major components:

-- Primary Data Collection.
-Information from first-hand sources will be collected using a variety of methods, including questionnaires, interviews and
+Primary Data Collection.
+Information from first-hand sources will be collected using a variety of methods, including questionnaires, interviews and case studies.

 - Criminal and tribal justice programs and services.